-Two authors (HSH and LHA) will independently score the risk of bias using the tool and a κ agreement will be calculated.
-This risk of bias and quality assessment tool is given in table 2.
-The strength of the cumulative evidence will be based on the average score obtained following the criteria described in table 2.
-An average score of 1, 2, 3 and 4 points would imply the cumulative evidence is weak, average, strong and very strong, respectively.
+We will adapt the risk of bias and quality assessment tool developed by Hoy et al and modified by others for evaluating prevalence studies (14,15).
+This scoring tool, which will be used on all the included studies, examines the internal and external validity by taking into account study design, methodology and the presence of bias.
+Two authors (HSH and LHA) will independently score the risk of bias using the tool and a Kappa agreement will be calculated.
+This risk of bias and quality assessment tool is given in Table 2.
+The strength of the cumulative evidence will be based on the average score obtained following the criteria described in Table 2.
+An average score of 1, 2, 3 and 4 points would imply the cumulative evidence is weak, average, strong and very strong respectively.

-This review will not include unpublished reports, and therefore is at risk of publication bias.
-As there is no standardised data collection for VZV across the continent, data from national health departments will not be used.
-The practical difficulties of collecting this set of data are a further reason for not collecting it, and this is a limitation of our study.
-Furthermore, if data are collected from health systems, they are automatically limited to medically attended cases and may miss milder cases or persons who have less access to healthcare services, which occurs commonly in Africa.
+This review will not include unpublished reports, and therefore is at a risk of publication bias.
+As there is no standardised data collection for VZV across the continent, data from national health departments will also not be used.
+The practical difficulties of collecting this data are a further reason for not collecting it and this is a limitation of our study.
+Furthermore, if data are collected from health systems, it is automatically limited to medically attended cases and may miss milder cases or persons who have less access to healthcare services, which occurs commonly in Africa.
 We, therefore, acknowledge that our study is likely to underestimate the burden of the VZV-associated disease in Africa.